What to do about insomnia? Understanding seven tips for better sleep from a mental health perspective!

 AXA BetterMe Weekend 2024

-With World Mental Health Day happening in October, AXA seeks to inspire action to promote physical and mental wellness and environmental protection, encouraging everyone to live healthily and become a BetterMe.
+AXA’s annual signature event – the highly anticipated AXA BetterMe Weekend is back!
+With World Mental Health Day taking place on 10th October, AXA seeks to inspire action to promote physical and mental wellness and environmental protection, encouraging everyone to live healthily and become a BetterMe.

 This year, the AXA BetterMe Weekend will be held at AXA X WONDERLAND, WestK again.
 The specially designed BetterMe City is full of fun activities for all ages, focusing on learning more about the enviromental and society.
 It also includes photo spots, large-scale facilities and various thematic booths.
 Come and join us on 19th and 20th October!